Overnight Waffle Breakfast Casserole

 7. Remove the foil and bake the waffle casserole for another 20-30 minutes until the waffles are fully baked (meaning they are not jiggly and there is no wet egg mixture) and the edges of the waffles are golden brown and toasted.

-8. After you remove the foil and continue baking, make the brown sugar pecan sauce: Combine the butter, brown sugar, vanilla, cinnamon and pecans in a small sauce pan over medium heat.
+8. After you remove the foil and continue baking, make the brown sugar pecan sauce: Combine the butter, brown sugar, 1 teaspoon vanilla extract, 1 teaspoon cinnamon and pecans in a small saucepan over medium heat.
 Stir frequently until the butter is melted and the brown sugar is dissolved.
 Reduce heat to low and simmer the brown sugar pecan sauce until the waffle casserole has finished baking.

 9. Cut the casserole into 10 servings and drizzle with brown sugar pecan sauce.